i026's Reviews

 Series

-Bad Traveling, though not i026's preferred episode, maintained a high level of intensity with its numerous plot twists.
-Conversely, Night of the Mini Dead ranked as i026's least favored episode.
+Bad Traveling, though not my preferred episode, maintained a high level of intensity with its numerous plot twists.
+Conversely, Night of the Mini Dead ranked as my least favored episode.
 While it portrayed a realistic yet exaggerated depiction of societal collapse, it appeared to lack a deeper thematic significance, potentially functioning as mere satire.
-Similarly, Kill Team Kill failed to resonate with i026 on a meaningful level, as it presented no profound themes; however, the MAARS-Bot stood out as an endearing element.
+Similarly, Kill Team Kill failed to resonate with me on a meaningful level, as it presented no profound themes; however, the MAARS-Bot stood out as an endearing element.

 Swarm proved to be an intriguing, albeit somewhat slow-paced, episode.
 The narrative follows a protagonist seeking to harness the swarm species to sustain humanity.
 However, the swarm, perceiving this as a threat, captures him.
 In a cruelly ironic twist, rather than successfully breeding a subservient race to benefit humanity, the protagonist is instead forced to propagate a species destined to bring about humanity's demise.

-In Vaulted Halls Entombed impressed i026 with its remarkably realistic animation, to the extent that certain scenes appeared indistinguishable from live-action cinematography.
-The episode's climax was particularly striking, as the unexpected fate of the surviving soldier—a moment in which she gouges out her own eyes—took i026 by surprise.
+In Vaulted Halls Entombed impressed me with its remarkably realistic animation, to the extent that certain scenes appeared indistinguishable from live-action cinematography.
+The episode's climax was particularly striking, as the unexpected fate of the surviving soldier—a moment in which she gouges out her own eyes—took me by surprise.
 The assumption that the presumed protagonist would survive was subverted, further reinforcing the episode's unpredictability.

 The Drowned Giant was intriguing yet ambiguous.
 The episode seemed to highlight humanity's tendency to exploit and degrade anything perceived as vulnerable.
 The gradual desecration of the giant's body illustrated how something once revered can quickly be stripped of its significance, serving as a reflection of society's tendency to disregard things that no longer serve a purpose.